Presheaves on lax double functors; or, Instances of models of double theories: Instances of models

-A morphism of instances of the model $X$ is a globular modulation (\cref{def:modulation}) between the corresponding bimodules.
-As in the definition of instances themselves, we can substantially simplify the structure.
-In fact, the naturality of laxators of a modulation $\mu:H\proto K$ between instances of the same model $X$ of theory $\dbl{D}$ (and over $\id_X$) implies that $\mu_n=\mu_ {m\odot n}$ for any composable $m,n\in \dbl{D},$ thus that $\mu_m=\mu_{\id_x\odot m}=\mu_{\id_x} $ if $m:x\proto y.$ Thus it suffices to give the components of $\mu$ at objects, and we recover the following definition.
+A \define{morphism} of instances of the model $X$ is a globular modulation (\cref{def:modulation}) between the corresponding modules.
+As in the definition of instances themselves, we can substantially simplify the data involved.
+In fact, the naturality of laxators of a modulation $\mu:H\proto K$ between instances of the same model $X$ of theory $\dbl{D}$ (and over $\id_X$) implies that $\mu_n=\mu_ {m\odot n}$ for any composable loose arrows $m$ and $n$ in $\dbl{D},$ thus that $\mu_m=\mu_{\id_x\odot m}=\mu_{\id_x}$ if $m:x\proto y.$ Thus it suffices to give the components of $\mu$ at objects, and we recover the following definition.